Background Effects and Custom Images

 Given the popularity of background images across all video conferencing platforms, it’s unsurprising that companies publish images for people to use.
 For example, Star Wars fans looking for themed background images can find them here.
 Quite a nice collection is available, even if I look unsure about the runs of the Death Star in Figure 6.

 In December 2020, Microsoft launched its own gallery of background images for Teams, including the ability for people to submit their own images to be considered for inclusion in the gallery.
+The latest set of images (the “Nostalgia” pack) includes the classic Windows XP desktop image and one featuring Office Clippy.

 The Wallpaper Hub site is a rich source of images that can be used as background images.
 These images are created for use as PC desktop wallpaper but many of them make excellent background images for use with Teams or other conferencing software.